-To turn a parts of a letter, email or web page into a snippet for reuse in the content of a template:
+To turn a parts of a letter or email into a snippet for reuse in the content of a template:

 - 1. Select the part that should be saved in a snippet. - 2.
 Right-click the selection, point to Snippet and click Create. - 3.
 Right-click the new snippet on the Resources pane in the Snippets folder and rename it.